Pulmonary oedema is an excess of watery fluid in the lungs.

 People with sudden onset of pulmonary oedema usually need urgent admission to hospital.
-Treatment includes oxygen, medicines to remove the excess fluid from the lungs (diuretics) and other medicines to help the heart work more effectively.
+Treatment includes oxygen, medicines to remove the excess fluid from the lungs (diuretics), and other medicines to help the heart work more effectively.
 Further treatment will depend on the cause of the pulmonary oedema.
 Pulmonary oedema may be life-threatening, especially without urgent medical treatment.

-What causes pulmonary oedema?
+What is pulmonary oedema?

 Pulmonary oedema can occur because of the following reasons: